Arizona Registrar of Contractors: State government office in Phoenix, AZ

 -

 “Overall, the AZ ROC has been fantastic.
-As a government agency, I know they face a challenging task in meeting the needs of everyone, but they’ve truly gone above and beyond for me and my team.
-They’ve provided valuable education and support, and I’ve always appreciated their responsiveness and willingness to answer our questions.”
+As a government agency, they understandably face a lot of challenges in meeting everyone’s needs, but they’ve really gone above and beyond for me and my team.
+They’ve been incredibly helpful in educating us and assisting us through some significant obstacles, and I’ve always appreciated their responsiveness and willingness to answer our questions.”

 -

 “During the recent R&R work, the solar detachment and reset process unfortunately caused significant damage – nearly three pallets of tile were broken.
-Because the original tile was quite old and the color was no longer available, we were unable to replace it perfectly.
-The solar company acknowledged the damage but shifted the blame to the tile’s fragility, which we dispute.”
+Because the tile was already quite old, we weren’t able to source a matching color.
+The solar company acknowledged the damage and attributed it to the tile’s fragility, though the roofing company and tile supplier also expressed concerns.”

 -